Before filling out this adoption application please note:

 - Applicants must be 21 years old or older

-- Applicants must live in Florida (we reserve the right to forward your application to a rescue that has volunteers in your area if we do not)
+- Applicants must live in Florida (we reserve the right to forward your application to a rescue that has volunteers in your area if you do not)

 - All pets must be spayed or neutered